TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-sqlauditing.md

 ## Common Issues

-* **Where can I find latest SQL Server pathces.**<br>
+* **Where can I find latest SQL Server patches.**<br>
-    You can filnd the latest build for each SQL Server version [here](https://support.microsoft.com/help/321185/how-to-determine-the-version-edition-and-update-level-of-sql-server-an)
+    You can find the latest build for each SQL Server version [here](https://support.microsoft.com/help/321185/how-to-determine-the-version-edition-and-update-level-of-sql-server-an)

 * **Can I install a second instance of SQL Server on the same VM?
 Can I change installed features of the default instance?
 Where can I find the installation Setup file?**